Sahil-R-Kale/man-utd-season-analysis/README.md

 Manchester United's awful 2021/22 Premier League season in numbers.

 This project makes use of an online Jupyter notebook to combine code along with markdown cells.
 The analysis uses figures obtained from fbref.com correct and verified for the Premier League 2021/22 season.
-ALl CSV files have been taken from the same source.
+All CSV files have been taken from the same source.

 Open the ipynb file to get started.